Developers-Institute/Student-Handbook/README.md

 Any student who has scored below 50% on the assessment, or project may request one opportunity to resubmit their final assessment, or project.
 The Programme Committee will only allow one resubmission opportunity for an assessment item.
 The mark of a resubmission is capped at ceiling of 50% which equates to a C- grade.

 ### Appeal of Assessment
 Please follow the procedure outlined below for review or appeal of assessment.
-Should you need to request an appeal or review, please use the Appeal of Assessment form provided on the next page.
-A digital submission can be made [here](https://developersinstitute349232.typeform.com/to/sf6qvB).
+Should you need to request an appeal or review, please follow [this link](https://developersinstitute349232.typeform.com/to/sf6qvB).
+Alternatively you may download the Appeal of Assessment form and submit to the Academic Director.

 ### Review and re-mark of Assessments
 Any candidate who feels that an assessment decision that does not award them credit was incorrect, is entitled to have their assessment reviewed.
 The candidate’s request for the review should be emailed to admin@developersinstitute.ac.nz or by writing to:<br>